aKutluozen/Gate2D-Game-Engine/README.md

 5. Any extra draw or update calls can be added to update.js or draw.js.

 A much more detailed documentation will come soon.
 For now, just follow the example games I've created for you!

+# What is next?

+- Better sprite management
+- Sound module
+- 2D map grid with multiple objects on the same cell
+- Mobile controls
+- More game examples and tutorials
+- Ultimately, multiplayer functionalities